Zamiell/jud6s/README.md

 * *1.13* - January 21st - The Windows installation script will now attempt to automatically find your "resources" directory using Steam, which means it will now work if you have Isaac installed in a non-standard place.
 (Thanks to Ipn for this.)
 Fixed a 2x1 Chest room by moving the Blastocysts slightly away from the doors.
 * *1.12* - January 16th - Deleted a Basement/Cellar L-shaped Pooter room.
 Changed some Basement rooms to fix the Pooter soft-lock.
 * *1.11* - January 15th - Deleted the Chest narrow double Headless Horseman room.
 Deleted the Chest narrow Mega Maw room.
 Deleted the Chest narrow Gurdy Jr. room.
 Deleted the Chest double Monstro rooms.
 Deleted the Chest quad Monstro room.
 Fixed the Cathedral narrow Floating Knight room.
 Fixed the Womb/Utero 2x2 room with Suckers in the corners.
 Moved some Adversaries to be closer to the middle of the room.
 Changed the Polaroid and Cathedral beam graphics to be more obnoxious on the Dark Room mode.
+(Thanks to Gromfalloon for creating some of the images.)
 * *1.10* - January 11th, 2016 - Added RatRacing's start room graphic.
 Changed the text on the character select screen for Judas.
 Added graphics to help from players accidentally taking the Polaroid or going to the Cathedral on the Dark Room mode.
 * *1.9* - January 11th, 2016 - Fixed the Gate boss room with no side entrances.
 Deleted the narrow Mega Maw room.
 * *1.8* - January 10th, 2016 - Made the installation script better; just edit line 4 if you don't have Afterbirth installed in the normal location.
 Added a separate installation script for Mac/Linux.
 (Thanks to viroulep for this.)
 Deleted the double troll bomb room in the Basement/Cellar.
 Deleted the narrow Fallen rooms on The Chest / Dark Room.
 Deleted the Triple Adversary room in the Dark Room.
 Deleted the narrow Forsaken room on the Dark Room.
 Deleted the narrow Teratoma rooms on the Dark Room.
 Fixed a Kamikaze Leech room in the Dark Room.
 Fixed the High Priestess card room in the Dark Room.